baohuy251210/ComicCharactersMining/README.md

 # ComicCharactersMining
 This is the project repository for group 20 - CS5140 Data Mining

+`/data` : contains datasets for the project `/reports`: contains images, graphs, figures etc. for course's reports
 ## Colab links:
 _Only collaborators have editable links_